NarasimhaVenu/M3_Group52/RKE (Remote Keyless Entry)/1_Requirements/Readme.md

 # Project
 # RKE (Remote Keyless Entry)
 ## Description:
 * Remote keyless entry (RKE) system is a system designed to remotely lock or unlock access to automobiles.
-Remote keyless systems consist of a key fob transmitter and a receiver inside the vehicle.
+* Remote keyless systems consist of a key fob transmitter and a receiver inside the vehicle.
 This radio frequency signal, or RF for short, is sent as an encrypted data stream directly to the car.
+* Transmitter - RKE key fob, other ID device with RKE integrated
+* Receiver - Body Control ECU, other ECU with integrated RKE
+* This system operates by broadcasting radio waves on a particular frequency unidirectionally
+* The system implement encryption and rolling.
+## Functions of Remote Keyless Entry
+* Locking or Unlocking the door
+* Alarm activation or deactivation
+* For turning on/off Approaching lights
 ## Objective:
 * To implement a RKE System to lock or unlock access automobiles.
 ## Requirements: